haushouse/bento/_works/battleCaster.md

 After the contract with our client ended, they took the design assets we created and implemented them into their game.
 While Group 6 liked what we created, **they modified our designs into their game.
 The following designs were not created by us.**

-{% include caption.html sideBySide=false url="/assets/images/bcStore.png" title="Desktop Store View" description="We removed the flavor text and artist credit from the card and displayed it in the deck builder." %}
+{% include caption.html sideBySide=false url="/assets/images/bcStore.png" title="Desktop Store View" description="Group 6 used a lot of our hud assets and design elements." %}

-{% include caption.html sideBySide=true url="/assets/images/bcDesktopDeckBuilder.png" title="Desktop Deck Builder" description="" %}
+{% include caption.html sideBySide=true url="/assets/images/bcDesktopDeckBuilder.png" title="Desktop Deck Builder" description="Group 6 used a lot of our hud assets and design elements." %}

-{% include caption.html sideBySide=true url="/assets/images/bcDesktopInGame.png" title="Desktop In-Game View" description="" %}
+{% include caption.html sideBySide=true url="/assets/images/bcDesktopInGame.png" title="Desktop In-Game View" description="Group 6 used the assets we created for them and added their own style to it.
+The players hand is displayed in a fan-style, they used health bars that were created on their own design team, and the action buttons were simplified." %}

-{% include caption.html sideBySide=true url="/assets/images/bcMobileInGame.png" title="Mobile In-Game View" description="" %}
+{% include caption.html sideBySide=true url="/assets/images/bcMobileInGame.png" title="Mobile In-Game View" description="Group 6 used the assets we created for them and added their own style to it.
+The players hand is displayed in a fan-style, they used health bars that were created on their own design team, and the action buttons were simplified." %}